• Recipes

 Make-Ahead & Storage

-For the best results make this Jello salad the day or night before you are serving it to give the gelatin time to set firmly.
+Make-Ahead: For the best results make this Cranberry Jello Salad the day or night before you are serving it to give the gelatin time to set firmly.

 Cranberry Jello salad in a flat casserole and ready to be served.